 Salusbury World and Capital City Academy have been working together since 2009 to provide support for the refugee, migrant and asylum-seeking community in the school.
 We are a local charity set up in 1999.
 We aim to build relationships with children and families who come from a refugee or migrant background.
 The families that we support come from all over the world, and from very differing social, economic and educational backgrounds.

 Classes for Parents and Carers

-Salusbury World run FREE weekly English classes for Capital City Academy parents and carers.
-Our English teacher helps parents to improve their English so they can participate more fully in their child’s education.
-The classes are very popular and well attended and parents say their English has improved, and that they feel more confident and more involved in their children's education.
+Salusbury World run FREE English classes for women.
+Parents and carers of Capital City Academy students are very welcome to join us.
+The classes are very popular and well attended and parents say their English has improved, they have made new friends and that they feel more confident and more involved in their children's education.
 Improved fluency in English has also helped several parents to find paid work.

-The lessons take place on Monday mornings from 10am to 12 midday.
+The lessons take place from 10am to 12 on Mondays, Tuesdays, Wednesdays and Thursdays in various local locations, and online.
 Everyone is welcome!
-No registration needed – just come along to the school reception on any Monday morning.
-For more information, contact our teacher Aynur - firstname.lastname@example.org
+For more information, contact our teacher Aynur - email@example.com or 07745 490192.

-Salusbury World supports students in school with one-to-one educational mentoring.
+Salusbury World supports Capital City Academy students with one-to-one educational mentoring.
 Our volunteers have helped more than 60 refugee and migrant children during the last two years – with homework, with English conversation, with coursework and with investigating career options.